• Email

 Ingredients

-• ¾ teaspoon vanilla extract or paste or 1 vanilla bean pod & seeds, split
+• ¾ teaspoon vanilla bean paste or vanilla extract, or 1 vanilla bean pod & seeds, split

-• ¼ cup + 2 tablespoons cup dark brown sugar
+• ¼ cup + 2 tablespoons dark brown sugar

 • ¾ teaspoon ground cinnamon